Religious Society of Friends (Quakers) is an historical peace church whose members are known as Friends or Quakers.

 Canadian Yearly Meeting (CYM) is the corporate body of Quakers from Newfoundland to Vancouver Island.
 It meets annually to consider and make decisions on issues of concern to Friends.

 Canadian Friends Service Committee was founded in 1931, and acts on the peace and social justice concerns of Quakers in Canada.

 Faith and Practice was created by Canadian Yearly Meeting to provide support, guidance and growth to the spiritual lives of Canadian Friends.
 By serving as a reference of our values, witness and tradition, the book connects our small community spread across a large country. http://quaker.ca/resources/faith-and-practice/

 The purpose of Friends World Committee for Consultation is to encourage fellowship among all the branches of the Religious Society of Friends.

 Deborah E. Haight describes how the spirit-led faithful lives of Friends are supported by the faith, practices and traditions of Friends which create the blessed community that she calls “Meeting.”

-Canadian Young Friends is the new web site and blog of Canadian Young Friends Yearly Meeting
+Canadian Young Friends The web site and blog of Canadian Young Friends Yearly Meeting is updated sporadically.

 Camp Neekaunis is a camp founded and run by Canadian Quakers.
 On the shore of Sturgeon Bay, near Waubaushene, Ontario, it welcomes people of all ages and from all walks of life.